block-foundation/glossary/README.md

 * **Reverse Game Theory**: An alternative term for mechanism design.
 Rather than taking the rules of the game as given and predicting outcomes, it asks what rules should we design to achieve a desired outcome.
 * **Scalability**: Refers to the ability of a system, network, or process to handle a growing amount of work in a capable manner.
 * **Security Token**: A type of cryptocurrency that represents ownership in a real-world asset, such as real estate or a company's equity.
+* **Segregated Witness (SegWit)**: A protocol upgrade that changes the way data is stored.
+It was activated on bitcoin in August 2017.
 * **Sharding**: A scalability technique where the blockchain is divided into smaller parts, or shards, that can process transactions and smart contracts separately.
 * **Sidechains**: These are separate blockchain ledgers derived from a primary blockchain and can operate independently of the primary blockchain.
 They enable different blockchains to interact with one another and offer more efficient data processing methods.
 * **Smart Contract**: Self-executing contracts with the agreement terms directly written into lines of code.
 These are programs that run when predetermined conditions are met and are stored on a blockchain.